 Facilities: Toilets, Castle Tavern and Schloss Lichtenstein restaurant and beer garden

-Pro's for family Travel: Take the guided tour at 30 minutes it is short enough to hopefully keep the kids occupied.
+Pro’s for family Travel: Take the guided tour at 30 minutes it is short enough to hopefully keep the kids occupied.
 The kids will enjoy the armoury, knights and swords abound in Castle Lichtenstein Let your imagination take you back to another time when Lichtenstein Castle Germany was in its prime.
-Kids can try the ropes course from 8 years upwards.
+The 30-minute tour is only available in German.
+For English-speaking guests, a handout in English is available on the tour.
+It may also be possible to arrange a tour in English or French Kids can try the ropes course from 8 years upwards.

 An American tank passing through the valley during World War II below fired a shell, which directly hit the main tower.
 Fortunately, the shell failed to explode.
 This piece of luck saved the impressive building from certain ruin.
 However, a hole in the plaster where the shell struck remains to this day.